ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Fetch the length from the configurations

-1. Validate if the request contains the following input parameters
+1. Validates if the request contains the following input parameters
    * TSP ID - Mandatory
    * Expiry Time - Mandatory
    * If the mandatory input parameters are missing, throw the appropriate message.
 Refer "Messages" section.